Material-Blazor/Material.Blazor/articles/Services.md

 ---
 # Services

-Blazor MDC has services for both Toast notifications and an animated page navigation manager.
+Material.Blazor has services for both Toast notifications and an animated page navigation manager.
 These services and their functionality are optional.

 ## Services List